Kong/kubernetes-ingress-controller/docs/guides/configuring-custom-entities.md

-If you have more than one custom entities that you would like to configure then you can create other entities by specifying the entity name at the root level of the JSON and then list the entities as a JSON array.
+If you have more than one custom entities that you would like to configure then you can create other entities by specifying the entity name at the root level of the JSON as the key and then a JSON array containing the custom entities as the value of the key.

 To configure custom entities in a DB-less instance of Kong, you first need to create such a JSON representation of your entities.